PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 keys which are used to add and retrieve metadata translations within the context of a Power BI dataset.

-A second thing to notice is you do not need to supply metadata translations for dataset’s default language.
+An important thing to notice is you do not need to supply metadata translations for dataset’s default language.
 That’s because Power BI can just use the dataset object names directly for the culture name of **en-US**.
 One way to think about this is that the dataset object names